revsystems/jQuery-SelectBox/README.md

     $("select").sb({ ddCtx: "#an_arbitrary_container" });

-The downside to this method is that, if z-index comes into play, the dropdown might appear BEHIND siblings of
-#an_arbitrary_container--due to the buggy z-index handling in IE7.
+The downside to this method is that, if z-index comes into play, the dropdown might appear BEHIND siblings of `#an_arbitrary_container`--due to the buggy z-index handling in IE7.
 Consider yourself warned.
-You can manipulate
-the z-indexes in CSS so it works, but it's advanced.
+You can manipulate the z-indexes in CSS so it works, but it's advanced.

 **IE7/IE8: Javascript error is thrown when clicking to open the selectbox**